 Lactic Acid is another AHA that is great at gently exfoliating and improving skin texture.
 It builds up lipid barriers in the outer layers of skin, which are able to work overtime when it comes to fighting off anything trying to irritate your skin.
 It boosts cell turnover and increases collagen production, making it another powerhouse for treating rough, bumpy skin like KP.

 In terms of deciding which one to use to treat your KP — you don’t have to!
-Both these ingredients compliment each other and can be found on the ingredient label of several scrubs and lotions out there.
+Both these ingredients compliment each other and can be found on the ingredient label of SLMD's Glycolic Acid Body Lotion and Glycolic Acid Body Scrub.

 As with any new skincare product, be sure exfoliating products work well with your skin by doing a patch test before applying it to larger areas, and increase use slowly over time to reduce the risk of irritation.